ccommons/rlc/README.md

 Rapid Learning Community
 ========================

-Quick (incomplete) Instructions for a dev server, subject to change:
+Quick (incomplete) instructions for a dev server, subject to change:

 1. Go to rlc/.